Differentially Private Federated Learning: A Systematic Review: Differentially Private HFL

 The allocation of privacy budget is also the focus of the study, as the privacy budget determines factors such as the number of iteration rounds and noise scale, it directly impacts the performance of the trained model.
-Ling et al.~\cite{ling2023adaptive} investigated how to achieve better model performance under constraints of privacy budget and communication resources.
+Ling et al.~\cite{ling2024ali} investigated how to achieve better model performance under constraints of privacy budget and communication resources.
 They conducted convergence analysis of DP-HFL, derived the optimal number of local iterations before each aggregation.
 Liu et al.~\cite{liu2021projected} considered scenarios with heterogeneous privacy budgets and proposed the Projected Federated Averaging (PFA) algorithm.
 This algorithm utilizes the top singular subspace of model updates submitted by clients with higher privacy budgets to project them onto model updates from clients with lower privacy budgets.
+Furthermore, Liu et al.~\cite{liu2024cross} pioneered the formulation of sample-level personalized differential privacy in federated learning.
+They introduced a two-stage hybrid sampling scheme to satisfy personalized privacy budget requirements at the sample level and provided a theoretical analysis of the privacy amplification effect for the mechanism.
+In addition to heterogeneous privacy budgets in each client, malekmohammadi et al.~\cite{malekmohammadi2024noise} also considered the heterogeneity of client batching and dataset sizes to propose Robust-HDP, which effectively estimates the true noise level in client model updates and substantially reduces the noise in aggregated model updates.
 Furthermore, it reduces communication overhead by having clients with lower privacy budgets upload projected model updates instead of original model values.
 Zheng et al.~\cite{zheng2021federated} integrated GDP privacy metric into DP-HFL, proposing a private federated learning framework called PriFedSync.
 While considering the cost of communication, Li et al.~\cite{li2022soteriafl} proposed SoteriaFL, which is a unified framework for compressed private FL.
 They use shifted compression scheme~\cite{horvath2023stochastic} to compress the perturbed parameters for efficient communication while maintaining high utility.

 In addition to this, related articles have explored more complex attack scenarios under SL-DP protection.
 Xiang et al.~\cite{xiang2023practical} proposed a method that combines local DPSGD with Byzantine fault tolerance techniques.
 By leveraging differential privacy's random noise, they construct an aggregation approach that effectively thwarts many existing Byzantine attacks.
 This method ensures the privacy and stability of federated learning systems by introducing randomness that prevents Byzantine attackers from accurately interfering with gradient updates and aggregation processes.
 Wei et al.~\cite{wei2020federated} assumed that downlink broadcast channels are more dangerous than uplink channels and proposed NBAFL, which not only add noise to the parameters before aggregation but also add noise again after aggregation to achieve a higher level of privacy protection.
 Naseri et al.~\cite{naseri2020local} proposed a analytical framework that empirically assesses the feasibility and effectiveness of SL-DP and CL-DP in protecting FL.
 Through many attack experiments, their results indicate that while SL-DP can defend membership inference attacks and backdoor attacks, it cannot resist attribute inference attacks.